MELISSA BLOCK, HOST:

 JACOBS: Great to be with you.

 BLOCK: That's Lawrence Jacobs of the University of Minnesota.
 He's co-author of the book, "Health Reform and American Politics."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.